iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 [versioning](/doc/use-cases/versioning-data-and-model-files), detecting when
 they change (reported by `dvc status`, for example).

-DVC can track existing files or directories on an external location with `dvc add`.
-It's also possible to use them as [stage](/doc/command-reference/run) outputs.
-Their remote URLs or external paths can be defined in `dvc.yaml` (`outs` field) with the same format as the `url` of certain `dvc remote` types.
+To use existing files or directories in an external location as [stage](/doc/command-reference/run) outputs, give their remote URLs or external paths to `dvc add`, or put them in `dvc.yaml` (`deps` field).
+Use the same format as the `url` of certain `dvc remote` types.
 Currently, the following protocols are supported:

 - Amazon S3
 - Google Cloud Storage